Encouraging Self-Sufficiency for Newly Arrived Migrants - Extension (2018-19 Budget)

 This measure builds on the changes announced in the 2017-18 Mid-Year Economic and Fiscal Outlook (MYEFO) to extend the existing NARWP from two years to three years and apply it consistently across income support and family payments.

-This measure will only apply to people granted permanent residency, and some temporary visas, on or after 1 July 2018.
+This measure will only apply to people granted permanent residency, and some temporary visas, on or after the date of commencement.

-Migrants already granted permanent residency before 1 July 2018 will not be affected by this measure.
+Migrants already granted permanent residency before commencement will not be affected by this measure.

 A range of existing exemptions will be maintained to ensure appropriate protections for potentially vulnerable migrants.